Manuel Clemente

 Manuel José Macário do Nascimento Clemente, GCC ([mɐnuˈɛl ʒuˈzɛ mɐˈkaɾju ðu nɐʃsiˈmẽtu klɨˈmẽtɨ]; born 16 July 1948), officially Manuel III, is a Portuguese prelate of the Catholic Church.
-He has been the Metropolitan Patriarch of Lisbon since 18 May 2013 and a cardinal since 14 February 2015.
+He was the Metropolitan Patriarch of Lisbon from 2013 to 2023 and a cardinal since 14 February 2015.
 He has been a bishop since 1999 and was Bishop of Porto from 2007 to 2013.

 Biography and education

 Manuel was born on 16 July 1948 at Torres Vedras, Portugal, to Francisco de Nascimento Clemente and Maria Sofia Correia Lopes Macário.
 He entered the Major Seminary of Christ the King of the Groves in 1973 and graduated from the University of Lisbon a year later with a degree in history.
 He also received a degree in theology in 1979 at the Catholic University of Portugal where he taught Church History beginning in 1975.
 He also received a Doctorate in Historical Theology with his thesis titled "On the origins of contemporary apostolate in Portugal: The "Catholic Society" (1843–1853)".